joaoluna-dev/catchSNV/README.md

 ## Usage

-- Go to the file's folder, by command line or bash, and run the following:
+- Go to the file's folder, by command line, and run the following:

 ```
 python main.py